Ken Nicol (musician)

 Kenneth Stephen Nicol (born 27 May 1951) is an English guitar player, vocalist and songwriter.
 He was a member of The Albion Band for many years, and for eight years (2002–2010) played in British folk rock band Steeleye Span.

 Early years

 Nicol was born in 1951 in Preston, Lancashire.
 He grew up in Deepdale, close to Preston North End's football ground, but was educated from the age of eleven at Penwortham Secondary Modern.
 Nicol did not like school, experiencing the discipline as brutal.
-These were the days when teachers inflicted physical punishment.
-Nicol rebelled against the notion of grown men being able to hit boys across the buttocks with canes and slippers.
 He did not flourish academically, in spite of his intelligence, but made good friendships.
 His musical abilities were not recognised by the school.
 He received his first guitar at the age of twelve, but did not start playing seriously until the age of fifteen.
-He did, however, exchange musical ideas with fellow pupils and friends.
-He got to know Kevin Brown, a Preston guitarist of about the same age, now an established musician.
-Aged 17, he began performing on the regional folk club circuits, and at the age of twenty moved to London where he lived for nine years.
+Aged 17, he began performing on the regional folk club circuits, and at the age of twenty moved to London.

 Breakthrough

 Nicol formed the band Nicol & Marsh with his then brother-in-law Peter Marsh in 1974, and it was not long before they landed their first major record contract with CBS.
 Together with Richard James Burgess, the band became Easy Street.
 They went on to produce a total of four albums on the CBS/Epic and Polydor labels; the last album, titled Nicol and Marsh, being recorded in Los Angeles.
 Working there prompted Nicol to make his home in the United States, moving there in 1979.
 He performed as a solo artist, and later as lead singer and co-writer for the band Versailles.

 Nicol's career floundered during what turned out to be a turbulent and unsettling period in America.
 As a result of this he decided to return to England in 1988, and went back to work on the club circuit as a solo performer, releasing the albums Tidings (1990), Living in a Spanish Town (1993) and 2 Frets from the Blues (1995).